 This tiny breakout board for TI’s DRV8801 provides a modern alternative to classic motor drivers such as the L293D, SN754410, and L298N.
 It can deliver a continuous 1 A (2.8 A peak) to a single motor and offers a wide operating voltage range of 8 to 36 V. The DRV8801 features a simple two-pin speed/direction interface, current-sense feedback, and built-in protection against under-voltage, over-current, and over-temperature.

 Texas Instruments’ DRV8801 is a tiny H-bridge motor driver IC that can be used for bidirectional control of a single brushed DC motor at 8 to 36 V. It can supply up to about 1 A continuously and can tolerate peak currents up to 2.8 A for a few seconds, making it a good choice for small motors that run on relatively high voltages.
 Since this board is a carrier for the DRV8801, we recommend careful reading of the DRV8801 datasheet (1MB pdf).
 The board ships populated with all of its SMD components, including the DRV8801.

-For a dual-channel driver with a similar operating voltage range, please consider our A4990 carrier.
+For a dual-channel driver with a similar operating voltage range, please consider our A4990 carrier or A4990 Arduino shield.
 For lower-voltage alternatives to the DRV8801, please consider our DRV8833 and DRV8835 dual motor driver carriers.

 Using the motor driver